ncatlab/nlab-content/pages/9/1/6/0/10619/content.md

 \linebreak

 ## Construction via unit cofiber cohomology theories
- {#Construction}
+ {#ConstructionViaUnitCofiberTheories}

-The following is meant to be another, more abstractly homotopy theoretic, way to approach the construction of the e-invariant, maybe not considered in the literature (?).
+The following is meant to be another, more abstractly homotopy theoretic, way to approach the construction of the e-invariant (following [[schreiber:M-Theory as Mf-Theory|SS21]]).
 This perspective makes various facts immediately manifest, notably the equality between Adams' construction via the Chern character on [[KU]] with Conner-Floyd's construction via the Todd character on [[MUFr]].

-For the moment, this section is experimental and incomplete.

-> under construction
+> under construction -- not complete yet

 First some **Notation:**